slotThe/slotThe.github.io/posts/my-phd-workflow.md

 <img class="pure-img" src="../images/phd-workflow/label-renaming.gif" alt="latex-change-env showcase">

-One neat feature of AUCTeX that I find myself using more and more often lately[^5] is the in-buffer preview.
-Usually when writing a draft I'm not that interested in how exactly something looks in the PDF—that part comes later, believe me.
+One neat feature of AUCTeX that I find myself using more and more often lately is the in-buffer preview.[^5]  Usually when writing a draft I'm not that interested in how exactly something looks in the PDF—that part comes later, believe me.
 In cases like these, just calling `preview-buffer` is quite convenient and lets me use the screen real